earthly/website/blog/_posts/2021-09-22-awk-examples.md

 <div class="notice--info">
 **Side Note: BEGIN FS**

-If you do use a shebang or pass to Awk directly then it's easiest to set the file separator using `FS = "\t"` in the `BEGIN` action.
+If you use a shebang or pass to Awk directly, it's easiest to set the file separator using `FS = "\t"` in the `BEGIN` action.
 ``` awk
 BEGIN { FS = "\t" }
 ```